Maurice Egerton, 4th Baron Egerton of Tatton1

 M, #233741, b.
 4 August 1874, d.
 30 January 1958

-Last Edited=9 Jun 2007
+Last Edited=9 May 2011

-Maurice Egerton, 4th Baron Egerton of Tatton was born on 4 August 1874.1 He was the son of Alan de Tatton Egerton, 3rd Baron Egerton of Tatton and Anna Louisa Taylor.1 He died on 30 January 1958 at age 83.1
+Maurice Egerton, 4th Baron Egerton of Tatton was born on 4 August 1874.1 He was the son of Alan de Tatton Egerton, 3rd Baron Egerton of Tatton and Anna Louisa Watson-Taylor.1 He died on 30 January 1958 at age 83.1

-Maurice Egerton, 4th Baron Egerton of Tatton gained the rank of Lieutenant in the service of the Royal Naval Volunteer Reserve.1 He succeeded to the title of 4th Baron Egerton of Tatton, co.
-Chester [U.K., 1859] in 1920.1 He gained the rank of Major in the service of the Cheshire Yeomanry.1
+He gained the rank of Lieutenant in the Royal Naval Volunteer Reserve.1 He succeeded as the 4th Baron Egerton of Tatton, co.
+Chester [U.K., 1859] in 1920.1 He gained the rank of Major in the Cheshire Yeomanry.1 On his death, his title became extinct.2

 Citations

-- [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 113.
+1. [S21] L. G. Pine, The New Extinct Peerage 1884-1971: Containing Extinct, Abeyant, Dormant and Suspended Peerages With Genealogies and Arms (London, U.K.: Heraldry Today, 1972), page 113.
 Hereinafter cited as The New Extinct Peerage.

 Alexander William Charles Oliphant Murray, 1st and last Baron Murray of Elibank1